Despite the Pandemic, Heart Disease and Cancer Lead Deaths in the U.S.

 “These stats don’t suggest that you should lower your guard against COVID-19,” says Bernard Kaminetsky, MD, medical director,” MDVIP.
 “Instead, they indicate that you should be managing chronic conditions and maintaining a healthy lifestyle while wearing a mask and social distancing.
 The best way to do this is by working with your doctor.”

 Primary care visits and preventive care dropped during the pandemic, despite a rise in telehealth visits, according to a study published in JAMA Open.
 Study researchers concluded that the pandemic has changed how primary care services are delivered and that the content of telemedicine visits differs from that of office visits.
-For example, cholesterol and blood pressure screenings dropped during the pandemic, as more and more patients are relied on telehealth visits.
+For example, cholesterol and blood pressure screenings dropped during the pandemic, as more and more patients relied on telehealth visits.
 A1C tests, which are used to diagnose new cases of diabetes and help manage existing cases, also declined precipitously.

 You’re probably well aware of the role high blood pressure, high cholesterol levels and diabetes can play in cardiovascular disease.
-Just as a reminder – scientists accept that high cholesterol narrows blood vessel and high blood pressure damages them, making both a risk factor for cardiovascular disease.
+Just as a reminder – scientists accept that high cholesterol narrows blood vessels and high blood pressure damages them, making both a risk factor for cardiovascular disease.
 Some scientists believe high blood is the leading risk factor, according to a study published in Hypertension.
 And heart disease is the number one complication of type 2 diabetes.
 That’s why it’s important to stay on top of cholesterol, blood pressure and blood glucose levels.

 If your doctor is only offering telehealth visits right now, ask your doctor for a prescription for a lipid panel, A1C and whatever labs he thinks you need.
 Then schedule an appointment with Quest or Labcorp, two of the biggest providers of lab tests in the country.
 Many labs set up COVID protocols during the pandemic and now make appointments so waiting rooms aren’t crowded.
 And many pharmacies and fire stations can take your blood pressure for free.
 Remember to share results with your doctor.